These constitute the must-tour sites that define Antalya’s historical and the cultural environment.

 Capture the beauty of Antalya with these photography suggestions, ensuring memorable shots of its landmarks and natural scenery.

-Antalya's coastline and mountainous hinterland present breathtaking natural beauty.
+Antalya''s coast and mountainous hinterland present breathtaking natural beauty.
 From cascading waterfalls to expansive beaches, there are landscapes for every taste.

-Ideal for history devotees and photographers.
+Ideal for history enthusiasts and photographers.

-Seek out these less-trodden trails for discovery.
+Seek out these less-trodden paths for discovery.

 Early mornings are ideal for popular historical sites to avoid crowds and the midday heat.
 Sunset brings beautiful light to coastal landmarks and parks.